Curtis Fuller: Early life

-Fuller was born in Detroit on December 15, 1932.
+Curtis Fuller was born in Detroit, Michigan, on December 15, 1932.
 Throughout his life, his birthdate was reported differently because he had added two years to his age at 17, in part to gain work.
-His father had immigrated from Jamaica and worked in a Ford factory, but died from tuberculosis before his son was born.
+His father had immigrated from Jamaica and worked in a Ford factory but died from tuberculosis before his son was born.
 His mother, who had moved north from Atlanta, died when Curtis was nine.
 He spent several years in an orphanage run by Jesuits.
 Fuller developed a passion for jazz after one of the nuns took him to see Illinois Jacquet and his band, with J. J. Johnson on trombone.

 Fuller attended a public school in his hometown, along with Paul Chambers, Donald Byrd, Tommy Flanagan, Thad Jones, and Milt Jackson.
 After attempting the violin, and with the saxophone (his next choice) being unavailable, he took up the trombone when he was 16.
 He studied under Johnson and Elmer James.

 Career

 Fuller joined the U.S. Army in 1953 to fight in the Korean War.
-He served until 1955, and played in an army band with Chambers and brothers Cannonball and Nat Adderley.
+He served until 1955 and played in an army band with Chambers and brothers Cannonball and Nat Adderley.
 Upon his return from military service, Fuller joined the quintet of Yusef Lateef, another Detroit musician.
 The quintet moved to New York in 1957, and Fuller recorded his first sessions as a leader with Prestige Records.

 Alfred Lion of Blue Note Records first heard Fuller playing with Miles Davis in the late 1950s.
 Fuller led four dates for Blue Note, though one of these, an album with Slide Hampton, was not issued for many years.
 Lion featured Fuller as a sideman on record dates led by Sonny Clark (Dial "S" for Sonny, Sonny's Crib) and John Coltrane (Blue Train).
-Other sideman appearances over the next decade included album work under the leadership of Bud Powell, Jimmy Smith, Wayne Shorter, Lee Morgan and Joe Henderson (a former roommate at Wayne State University in 1956).
+Other sideman appearances over the next decade included album work under the leadership of Bud Powell, Jimmy Smith, Wayne Shorter, Lee Morgan, and Joe Henderson (a former roommate at Wayne State University in 1956).

+Fuller with the Jazz Messengers at the Kulttuuritalo, Helsinki, 1962.
+From left: Fuller, Cedar Walton, Wayne Shorter, Jymie Merritt, Freddie Hubbard, and Art Blakey.

-Fuller was the first trombonist to be part of the Art Farmer-Benny Golson Jazztet.
+Fuller was the first trombonist to be part of the Art Farmer – Benny Golson Jazztet.
 In 1961, he became the sixth member of Art Blakey's Jazz Messengers and stayed with Blakey until 1965.
 In the early 1960s, Fuller recorded two albums as a leader for Impulse!
 Records, having also recorded for Savoy Records, United Artists, and Epic after his obligations to Blue Note had ended.
 In the late 1960s, he was part of Dizzy Gillespie's band that also featured Foster Elliott.
 Fuller went on tour with Count Basie and also reunited with Blakey and Golson.